Bulgaria during World War II: International situation

-On 5 March 1941, after the start of Operation MARITA, Britain severed diplomatic relations with Bulgaria but neither side declared war.
-To show support for the Axis, the Bulgarian government declared a token war on the United Kingdom and the United States on 13 December 1941, an act which resulted in the bombing of Sofia and other Bulgarian cities by Allied aircraft from 1941.
+On 5 March 1941, after the start of Operation Marita, Britain severed diplomatic relations with Bulgaria and in April the RAF carried out bombing raids on Bulgarian soil, however neither side declared war at this time.
+Under pressure to show support for the Axis, the Bulgarian government passed a resolution declaring war on the United Kingdom and the United States on 13 December 1941 (two days after Germany and Italy had declared war against the United States); though described as a purely symbolic or "token" act (as Bulgaria did not simultaneously deploy its forces against any allied targets), the decision resulted in the bombing of Sofia and other Bulgarian cities by Allied aircraft from late 1943.
 The Bulgarian military was able to destroy some Allied aircraft passing through Bulgarian airspace to attack Romania's oilfields.
 The first were on the return flight of Operation Tidal Wave air raid on Ploiești on 1 August 1943, part of the oil campaign; bombers flying back to airbases in North Africa over Bulgaria were intercepted by fighters of the Bulgarian Air Force and aircrew that reached the ground alive were interned as prisoners of war under the 1929 Geneva Convention.
-Most POWs were from the United States Army Air Forces and the Royal Air Force, with American, British, Canadian, Australian, Dutch, Greek, and Yugoslav airmen were all interned at a prisoner-of-war camp opened on 25 November 1943 under the control of the Bulgarian Army's garrison at Shumen and commended by an officer of lieutenant rank.
-Downed aircrew were usually captured and imprisoned locally, interrogated in the prison in Sofia, and then moved to the POW camp at Shumen; one American airman was liberated from a local jail by the Communist partisans, with whom he thereafter evaded capture.
+Most POWs were from the United States Army Air Forces and the Royal Air Force, with smaller numbers of Canadian, Australian, Dutch, Greek, and Yugoslav airmen also interned at a prisoner-of-war camp opened on 25 November 1943 under the control of the Bulgarian Army's garrison at Shumen and commended by an officer of lieutenant rank.
+Downed aircrew were usually captured and imprisoned locally, interrogated in the prison in Sofia, and then moved to the POW camp at Shumen; one American airman was liberated from a local jail by Communist partisans, with whom he thereafter evaded capture.
 Allied POWs were ultimately interned at Shumen for ten months.
 The few Soviet POWs were interned at a camp at Sveti Kiri, together with over a hundred Soviet citizens resident in Bulgaria, under the authority of the State Security section of the Police Directorate (DPODS).

-When Germany invaded the USSR in June 1941 (Operation BARBAROSSA), the underground Bulgarian Communist Party launched a guerrilla movement, which was repressed severely by the government.
-After BARBAROSSA failed to defeat the USSR, and the US joined the Allies, it seemed that the Axis might lose the war.
+When Germany invaded the USSR in June 1941 (Operation Barbarossa), the underground Bulgarian Communist Party launched a guerrilla movement, which was repressed severely by the government.
+After Barbarossa failed to defeat the USSR, and the US joined the Allies, it seemed that the Axis might lose the war.
 In August 1942, the Communist Party, the Zveno movement, and some other groups formed the Fatherland Front to resist the pro-German government.
 Partisan detachments were particularly active in the mountain areas of western and southern Bulgaria.